-- Services before your departure, including:

-- o Immunization requirements

-- Visa and passport requirements

-- Foreign exchange rates

-- Embassy/consular referral

-- Travel/tourist advisories

-- Temperature and weather conditions

-- Cultural information and special events

-- Prescription assistance to refill a Prescription that has been lost, stolen, or depleted

-- Assistance in replacing lost luggage, documents, and personal items

-- Legal referrals to local attorneys, embassies, and consulates

-- Medical referrals to local Physicians, dentists, and medical treatment centers in the event of an accident or illness (The legal referral services listed in the preceding bullet are a benefit of

-VPAI coverage; however, you will need to pay for any professional services rendered.
-You must also follow your Medical Benefit Option rules in order to receive reimbursement for any eligible expenses.)

-- Emergency message relay to notify friends, relatives, or business associates if you have a serious accident or illness while traveling - Emergency medical evacuation for transportation to the nearest adequate hospital or treatment facility if Medically Necessary - Repatriation of remains in the event of death overseas to cover the cost of returning remains to the place of residence and arranging necessary government authorizations to transfer remains - Emergency cash advance up to \$1,500 - Emergency Medical Payments up to \$10,000 for onsite medical expenses

-• Return of dependent children (who are under age -18) traveling with a covered member and who are left unattended when the covered member is hospitalized (-Generali Global Assistance will arrange and pay for their transportation home.
+- Services before your departure, including: - Immunization requirements - Visa and passport requirements - Foreign exchange rates - o Embassy/consular referral - Travel/tourist advisories - o Temperature and weather conditions - o Cultural information and special events - Prescription assistance to refill a Prescription that has been lost, stolen, or depleted - Assistance in replacing lost luggage, documents, and personal items - Legal referrals to local attorneys, embassies, and consulates.
+The legal referral services are a benefit of VPAI coverage; however, you will need to pay for any professional services rendered. - Medical referrals to local Physicians, dentists, and medical treatment centers in the event of an accident or illness (The legal referral services listed in the preceding bullet are a benefit of VPAI coverage; however, you will need to pay for any professional services rendered.
+You must also follow your Medical Benefit Option rules in order to receive reimbursement for any eligible expenses.) - Emergency message relay to notify friends, relatives, or business associates if you have a serious accident or illness while traveling - Emergency medical evacuation for transportation to the nearest adequate hospital or treatment facility if Medically Necessary - Repatriation of remains in the event of death overseas to cover the cost of returning remains to the place of residence and arranging necessary government authorizations to transfer remains - Emergency cash advance up to \$1,500 - Emergency Medical Payments up to \$10,000 for onsite medical expenses - Return of dependent children (who are under age -18) traveling with a covered member and who are left unattended when the covered member is hospitalized (Generali Global Assistance will arrange and pay for their transportation home.
 If someone is needed to accompany the children, a qualified escort will be arranged and expenses paid.
 Children do not have to be covered under VPAI for this benefit.)

-If a covered member is traveling alone and must be hospitalized for -7 or more consecutive days, arrangements will be made and paid to provide round-trip economy class transportation for an immediate family member or friend designated by the covered member from his/her home to the place where the covered member is hospitalized.
+If a covered member is traveling alone and must be hospitalized for 7 or more consecutive days, arrangements will be made and paid to provide round-trip economy class transportation for an immediate family member or friend designated by the covered member from his/her home to the place where the covered member is hospitalized.
 (Generali Global Assistance will also arrange and pay for a maximum of \$150 per day for up to seven days for meals and accommodations for the family member or friend while they are visiting the hospitalized covered member.)